-To give you a more overarching approach, here is a list of major philosophical schools of thought.
+To give you an overview of the philosophical field, here is a list of major philosophical schools of thought.

-Note: The important point is that an author may very well belong to several schools (eg Sartre is both phenomenologist, Marxist, individualistic and idealistic).
+Note: The important point is that an author may very well belong to several schools (eg Sartre is both a phenomenologist, a Marxist, an existentialist).

 Here is a list of the major philosophy schools:

 General schools of thought: